Urgent action needed in Greece to save lives before winter sets in - Greece

 In Europe, a relocation scheme that allowed asylum seekers to be relocated from Greece and Italy to other European countries formally ended in 2017.
 The countries have not been able to reach a new agreement for handling the crisis.

-NORCAP is a global provider of expertise to the humanitarian, development and peacebuilding sectors and is a part of the Norwegian Refugee Council.

-NORCAP experts have been involved in the response on the Greek islands since the first boats started arriving in August 2015, and currently 15 experts are working with the Greek Reception and Identification Service, supporting the Greek authorities to develop their site management, site planning and protection capacities.

-Nearly 1,800 refugees and migrants arrived by sea to Greece between the 19[th] and 25[th] of August, bringing the total number of arrivals only this year to 31,265.
-Some 24,000 people are now staying on the Greek Aegean islands, the highest number in 3 years.
+Nearly 1,800 refugees and migrants arrived by sea to Greece between the 19th and 25th of August, bringing the total number of arrivals only this year to 31,265.
+Some 24,000 people are now staying on the Greek Aegean islands, the highest number in 3 years, according to the UN Refugee Agency.